-- Group 6 the second survey in the region undertaken by a commercial vessel 2000.
-This survey is considered incomplete for the purposes of estimating abundance of juvenile toothfish. - Group 7 a survey undertaken by a commercial vessel but not sampling all strata 2003. - 14.
-The Working Group confirmed that the bootstrap resampling procedure for estimating annual abundance by length bin and the corresponding coefficients of variation over the Aitchison delta lognormal method (WG-FSA-06/64). - 15.
-Survey abundance (abundance-at-length) was used as observations in the CASAL model for all years except 2006 and 2007 for which there were sufficient aged fish from otoliths collected during the survey to determine abundance-at-age using survey- and year-specific ALKs.
-The method of calculating the CV for abundance-at-age data is described in WG-FSA-09/20.
+14. The Working Group confirmed that the bootstrap resampling procedure for estimating annual abundance by length bin and the corresponding coefficients of variation is preferred over the Aitchison delta lognormal method (WG-FSA-06/64).

+15. Survey abundance (abundance-at-length) was used as observations in the CASAL model for all years up to 2005.
+Sufficient aged fish from otoliths collected during the survey were available for the years 2006-2011 to determine abundance-at-age using survey- and year-specific ALKs.
+The method of calculating the CV for abundance-at-age data is described in WG-FSA-11/24.